sam-levy/CDRex/README.md

 ## Usage

-Once the server is running the endpoints will be available in `localhost:4000`.
+Once the server is running the endpoints will be available on `localhost:4000`.

 The firs time you start CDRex it will parse and persist the carrier rates, client fees and CDRs provided by the CSV files in `priv/assets`.
 It will also calculate the billing amount for each CDR based on on the data from carriers and clients.
 CDRex keeps track of all imported CSVs by persisting the `SHA256` hash of the file in order to avoid unecessary re-imports.
-If you reestart CDRex it will only import modified files.
+If you restart CDRex it will only import modified files.

 CDRex have two endpoints:

 - ### `POST /api/v1/cdrs`

-Use this endpoint to post new CRDs.
+Use this endpoint to post new CDRs.
 CDRex will calculate its billable amount as soon as it is imported.
 The body of the requisition should have the following params:

 ```json
 {